 Dara has hosted eighteen successful series of the comedy panel game Mock the Week for BBC television, and recently hosted BBC Two’s reboot of Robot Wars.
 He also hosted BBC Two’s The Apprentice: You’re Fired for three years.

 Other notable television work sees Dara as an integral member of the Three Men in a Boat, alongside Griff Rhys Jones and Rory McGrath.
-In 2007 Dara fronted the BBC comedy interview programme Turn Back Time and since 2011, co-hosted BBC One’s astronomical show Stargazing Live alongside Professor Brian Cox.
+In 2007 Dara fronted the BBC comedy interview programme Turn Back Time, and since 2011 has co-hosted BBC One’s astronomical show Stargazing Live alongside Professor Brian Cox.

 Dara is also one of the most sought-after award show hosts in Britain, and regularly hosts the BAFTA Games Awards.

-Dara tours regularly, and has performed shows all over world, from Moscow to Sydney, Tromsø to Malta, and has recorded five live DVD’s for Universal Pictures.
+Dara tours regularly, and has performed shows all over world, from Moscow to Sydney, Tromsø to Malta, and has recorded five live DVDs for Universal Pictures.
 He also holds the record for the most appearances in a year for Dublin’s legendary Vicar Street.
-His previous shows include: LIVE AT THE THEATRE ROYAL 2006, DARA O BRIAN TALKS FUNNY LIVE IN LONDON 2008, THIS IS THE SHOW 2010, CRAIC DEALER 2012 and CROWD TICKLER 2015.
+His previous shows include: Live at the Theatre Royal, Dara Ó Briain Talks Funny, This Is The Show, Craic Dealer, and Crowd Tickler.